 Since then, I’ve kept tarantulas, scorpions, camel spiders (Soligugids) and harvestmen – learning a lot along the way.
 Really though, I don’t want to just enjoy these animals myself – I want to spread awareness of their importance and just how fascinating they are.
-That’s why I created The Spider Blog (with the help of some techy friends, that is!).
+That’s why I created The Spider Blog.

 These creatures are particularly poorly understood.
 Often, people prefer to step on a spider, rather than stop to think “is this animal helpful?” or “what can this animal do for me?”.
 This isn’t exactly surprising, because to most people spiders and scorpions are scary.
 They even look scary – until you get to know them of course.